 Various types of mechanical integrity tests are used to assess well integrity and seals over the productive life of the well.
 Operating pressure limits are established and casing strings are monitored to ensure that well integrity concerns, such as leaks, are quickly detected and appropriately addressed.

 Yes.
-Our U.S. gas wells are currently completed using green completions and our goal is for all oil wells to be completed using these techniques by the end of 2015.
-We actively work to reduce the emission of GHGs by reducing the venting and flaring of methane gas and comply with regulatory requirements such as the U.S. Environmental Protection Agency's of air pollution standards for the oil and natural gas industry - 40 CFR 60, Subpart OOOO, known as “Quad O” - that mandate green completions for gas wells.
-U.S. EPA is also in the process of promulgating regulations (likely to be finalized sometime in 2015) that would mandate green completions for oil wells.
-We also abide by state requirements.
+Our U.S. gas wells have been completed using green completions even before regulatory requirements were implemented.
+We actively work to reduce the emission of GHGs by reducing the venting and flaring of methane gas and comply with regulatory requirements such as the U.S. Environmental Protection Agency's air pollution standards for the oil and natural gas industry - 40 CFR 60, Subpart OOOO, known as “Quad O” - that mandate green completions for gas wells.

 Our U.S. Lower 48 business unit has carried out energy efficiency improvements through greater utilization of photovoltaic solar panels on field equipment and optimizing compression in the San Juan Basin, where we are now using solar-powered chemical injection units in place of gas-powered pumps on some wells, thus reducing emissions and fuel use.
 Additionally, we work with our service providers to evaluate alternative energy sources for well pad operations.